XenoXilus/COM1001/README.txt

-COM1001 Software Engineering - this repository is for the development of an ordering system for "Curry House-Ish".
+COM1001 Software Engineering - this repository is for the development of an ordering system for "Curry House".

 User stories - https://docs.google.com/spreadsheets/d/1D0qo6evBcOPcRduUPkjupoTkHofobB8lRpwwTfVIw0A/edit